chronicer/mgrCheat/README.md

  - [ ] Maybe add different headers and sources files for specific objects in game?
  - [ ] Re-write entire cheat (since it doesn't show for other but me)

+## Plans
+Make plugin sdk so people can use it as main source of modding?

 ## Compiling
 Compile with Visual Studio, on release mode(x86)